rascal-gitchan/hello-git-world/README.md

 # hello-git-world
 Hello github!!

-I'm finding a job. if you are interested in me, plz email.
+I find a job. if you are interested in me, plz email.

 MEOW 🐈
 i love cat.